INFORMSJoC/2022.0372/README.md

 ## Cite
 To cite the contents of this repository, please cite the following paper:

-Below is the BibTex for citing the paper.
 @article{li2020exact,
   title={Exact and approximation algorithms for sparse PCA}, author={Li, Yongchun and Xie, Weijun},